 If you are going to set up a compost station indoors, it is highly likely that space is at a premium.
-With that in mind, there are a few containers that make good options for indoor compost bins.
+With that in mind, there are a few containers that make good options for indoor compost bins

-- Plastic storage bins: These are a good choice because they're fairly inexpensive and easy to obtain.
-You can get them in a variety of sizes depending upon how much space you have and how much composting you're expecting to do.
-Ten gallons would be a good size, but eighteen (which is a pretty standard size) would be even better.
+- Plastic storage bins: These are a good choice because these bins are fairly inexpensive and easy to obtain.
+You can get them in a variety of sizes depending on how much space you have and how much composting you expect to do.
+Ten gallons can be a good size, but 18 gallons (which is a pretty standard size) would be even better.
 You can also stack these bins to save space.
 Simply drill a few aeration holes in the lid, add your contents, and start composting.

-- Old wooden dresser drawers, wine crates, or other boxes: if you're able to trash-pick an old dresser or wine crate, you can turn it into an indoor composter.
-Simply cover the top with either a hinged piece of wood cut to size or a piece of heavy fabric, such as painters' canvas.
+- Old wooden dresser drawers, wine crates, or other boxes: If you are able to trash-pick an old dresser or wine crate, you can turn it into an indoor composter.
+Simply cover the top with either a hinged piece of wood cut to size or a piece of heavy fabric such as painters' canvas.

-You can put most things you'd put into an outdoor bin in an indoor one.
+You can put most food scraps you would put into an outdoor bin in an indoor one.
 Fruit and veggie scraps, coffee grounds, tea bags, shredded paper, and trimmings from houseplants are all good options.

 You do not want to put meat, dairy, or fats into your indoor (or outdoor) compost bin (though if you want to compost these items, look into Bokashi composting).
 Some people advise composting dryer lint or hair from your hairbrushes.
-In an outdoor bin, these items can take quite a while to break down; in an indoor bin, which doesn't heat up nearly as much as an outdoor bin and has less microbial action going on in general, they likely won't break down at all.
-Who wants to have to sift clumps of hair and lint when it comes time to use your compost for gardening.
+In an outdoor bin, these items can take quite a while to break down; in an indoor bin, which does not heat up nearly as much as an outdoor bin and has less microbial action going on in general, lint and hair likely will not break down at all.
+You do not want to have to sift through clumps of hair and lint when it comes time to use your compost for gardening.

-- Turn the contents of your bin often.
-This helps the bin warm up a bit, and increases microbial action.
-It also mixes the contents so you don't have soggy pockets and dry pockets.
-You can just use a shovel or hand trowel to move the contents of the bin around, or, if you're using a bucket, just roll it back and forth a few times to mix it.
+- Turn the contents of your bin often: This helps the bin warm up a bit and increases microbial action.
+Mixing the contents is a good way to avoiding soggy and dry pockets in the bin.
+You can use a shovel or hand trowel to move the contents of the bin around, or, if you are using a bucket, just roll it back and forth a few times to mix it.

-- The smaller the pieces you add to the bin are, the faster they'll break down.
-Chop food fairly small for the quickest results, and shred your paper or tear it into thin strips.
+- Smaller items break down quicker: Chop food fairly small for the quickest results, and shred your paper or tear it into thin strips.